luotigerlsx/kubeflow-pipeline-fantasy/README.md

 ```

 ## Enabling GPU and TPU
+GPU and TPU resources should be properly provisioned in the underlying
+GKE cluster as described [here](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus).
 ### Configure ContainerOp to consume GPUs

 After enabling the GPU, the Kubeflow setup script installs a default GPU pool with type nvidia-tesla-k80 with auto-scaling enabled.